joshjohanning/joshjohanning.github.io/_posts/2021-01-04-authorize-azure-artifacts-in-github-actions.md

   run: dotnet nuget remove source ${{ env.nuget_feed_name }} --configfile ${{ env.nuget_config }}
 ```

-If your `NuGet.config` already has an Azure DevOps entry, you will need to remove it with [dotnet nuget remove source](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-nuget-remove-source) otherwise you will likely see `401 Unauthorized` errors during the `dotnet restore`.
+If your `NuGet.config`{: .filepath} already has an Azure DevOps entry, you will need to remove it with [dotnet nuget remove source](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-nuget-remove-source) otherwise you will likely see `401 Unauthorized` errors during the `dotnet restore`.
 This is because that entry doesn't (or at least shouldn't!) have any credentials associated with it committed into source control, so it essentially tries to access it anonymously and will fail.

-Also, we have to remove it because we cannot add a sources entry to the `NuGet.config` with the same name.
+Also, we have to remove it because we cannot add a sources entry to the `NuGet.config`{: .filepath} with the same name.

 ## Improvement Ideas / Notes

-1. If your solution does not contain a `NuGet.config` file, you may have to create a temporary config file similar to how the [NuGet Command task](https://github.com/microsoft/azure-pipelines-tasks/blob/master/Tasks/NuGetCommandV2/nugetrestore.ts#L136) works in Azure DevOps
+1. If your solution does not contain a `NuGet.config`{: .filepath} file, you may have to create a temporary config file similar to how the [NuGet Command task](https://github.com/microsoft/azure-pipelines-tasks/blob/master/Tasks/NuGetCommandV2/nugetrestore.ts#L136) works in Azure DevOps
-  - Alternatively, simply omitting the `--configfile` argument will use the [local user](https://docs.microsoft.com/en-us/nuget/consume-packages/configuring-nuget-behavior) `NuGet.config`
+  - Alternatively, simply omitting the `--configfile` argument will use the [local user](https://docs.microsoft.com/en-us/nuget/consume-packages/configuring-nuget-behavior) `NuGet.config`{: .filepath}
-  - Using the local `NuGet.config` will certainly work with GitHub-hosted runners since it's a fresh instance each time, but you may run into conflicts if you're on a shared self-hosted runner
+  - Using the local `NuGet.config`{: .filepath} will certainly work with GitHub-hosted runners since it's a fresh instance each time, but you may run into conflicts if you're on a shared self-hosted runner
-  - This [marketplace action](https://github.com/marketplace/actions/github-nuget-private-source-authorisation) uses a [local `NuGet.config`](https://github.com/StirlingLabs/GithubNugetAuthAction/blob/main/action.sh#L25:L34) by default
+  - This [marketplace action](https://github.com/marketplace/actions/github-nuget-private-source-authorisation) uses a [local `NuGet.config`{: .filepath}](https://github.com/StirlingLabs/GithubNugetAuthAction/blob/main/action.sh#L25:L34) by default
 1. The `Restore NuGet Packages` command might not be needed since the `Autobuild` action performs a restore as well - therefore one may also be able to remove the `solution_file` variable - but I always like to have an explicit task for restoring packages so I know exactly if that failed
 1. If you the `Autobuild` Action does not successfully build your project for code scanning, you will have to build it manually.
-Using full .NET Framework, there is an additional action that you need to add to add MSBuild to the path (`actions/setup-msbuild@v1.1`).
+Using full .NET Framework, there is an additional action that you need to add to add MSBuild to the path ([`microsoft/setup-msbuild@v1.1`](https://github.com/marketplace/actions/setup-msbuild)).
 Also make sure to add the `/p:UseSharedCompilation=false` argument mentioned from [Troubleshooting the CodeQL workflow: No code found during the build](https://docs.github.com/en/free-pro-team@latest/github/finding-security-vulnerabilities-and-errors-in-your-code/troubleshooting-the-codeql-workflow#no-code-found-during-the-build).
 Here's an example:

 ```yaml
 - name: Add msbuild to PATH